Stock market today: Wall Street rallies as pressure eases from the bond market after Fed decision

 The Fed has been holding interest rates steady this year, after cutting them sharply through the end of last year.
 While lower rates can help give the economy a boost, they can also push inflation upward.

 “What would you write down?”
-Powell said when asked about the continued forecasts for two cuts.
+Powell said when asked about the continued forecasts for two cuts to rates this year.
 “It’s really hard to know how this is going to work out.”

-That raises fears about what's called " stagflation," where the economy stagnates but inflation remains high.
+Powell, though, pushed back against fears about what's called " stagflation," where the economy stagnates but inflation remains high.
 The Fed doesn't have good tools to fix such a toxic combination.
-Powell said he doesn't see a return of stagflation, which the U.S. economy suffered in the 1970s.
-"I wouldn't say we're in a situation that's remotely comparable to that," he said.
+The last time the U.S. economy suffered through it was in the 1970s, and Powell said, "I wouldn't say we're in a situation that's remotely comparable to that."

 On Wall Street, Nvidia helped support the market after rising 1.8% to cut its loss for the year so far to 12.5%.
 It hosted an event Tuesday where it largely "did a nice job laying out the roadmap" and fighting back against speculation the artificial-intelligence industry is seeing a slowdown in demand for computing power, according to UBS analysts led by Timothy Arcuri.